kora-projects/kora-docs/mkdocs/blog/en/neuro-era-framework-matters-more-community.md

 ---

-## Community Size Is Becoming a Business Signal More Than a Coding Signal
+## Community Size Is Becoming a Business Signal More Than a Coding Signal { #community-size-business-signal }

 Another way to frame the change is that community size remains very important, but a growing share of its value is organizational rather than mechanical.